 When Linus Torvalds was writing the Linux kernel in 1991, he didn't have a pet penguin, he had a cat.
 This code is the beating-heart of clients & servers all over the world, and powers today's Android® devices

 Yes, cats were there from the beginning.
 Coincidence?
 Not really.
-Cats are the purrrrfect pet for a computer enthusiast.
+Cats are the purrrrfect companion for a computer enthusiast.
 Cats are self-cleaning (sort of), in a pinch they can catch their own food, and they don't require constant affirmation of self.
+Your opinion means nothing to a cat.

 In October 2014, an anonymous cat drew a self-portrait in Google Maps using a 'trail' function that allows users to contribute hiking paths and trails to the maps.

 Because it was drawn near Hobson Bay in Auckland, New Zealand, it stayed on the map for several days before it came to Google's attention.
 Cats all over the world purred contentedly.

 Even Google was surprised by the cattiness of the security breach, and vowed it would not happen again."We where aware that cats were trying to take over YouTube, but we didn't realize it was extending to Google Maps.
 We are looking into this." - Anne Baxter, Head of Communications for Google in New Zealand